-The USB port is used for the following management functions:
+The secure digital (SD) memory slot is used for these management functions:

-- Store backup copies of the master configuration and database files on the AT-SBx31CFC960 Controller Fabric Card to a USB flash memory drive. - ☐ Transfer configuration files between controller cards in different chassis that are to have similar configurations. - ☐ Transfer application load files between controller cards. - Store streaming log files.
+- ☐ Store backup copies of the master configuration and database files on the controller card to an SD card so that you can restore the current configuration or a previous configuration, if needed. - ☐ Transfer master configuration files between controller cards in different chassis that are to have similar configurations. - Transfer application load files between controller cards. - Store streaming log files.